wasi-shah/Docker-AKS/00.3 Kubernetes/Readme.md

 > [!important]
 > **Question: What are the three ways to attach volumes to pod?**
-> <br> **1.
-Directly - Create a PV and assign a PV name is pod definition**
+- <br> **1.
+Directly** - Create a PV and assign a PV name is pod definition
-> <br> **2.
-Persistence Volume Claim - You create 1.PV and the 2.Claim you define how much space you need.
-The claim then attached to the pod.**
+- <br> **2.
+Persistence Volume Claim**
+  - You create 1.PV and the
+  - 2.Claim you define how much space you need.
+  - The claim then attached to the pod.
-> <br> **3.
-Storage Classes - It creates the PV automatically to satisfy a PersistentVolumeClaim (PVC) for example create a sstorage calss using azure-file**
+- <br> **3.
+Storage Classes** - It creates the PV automatically to satisfy a PersistentVolumeClaim (PVC) for example create a sstorage calss using azure-file

 > [!important]
 > **Question: Name few types of volumes?**
-> <br> **1. emptyDir - it's a temprary storage.
+- <br> **1. emptyDir**  - it's a temprary storage.
 All containers in the Pod can read and write the same files in the emptyDir volume.
 When a Pod is removed from a node for any reason, the data in the emptyDir is deleted permanently.
-**
-> <br> **2. hostPath - hostPath is node level storage (not for production).
-If node is deleted the hostpath data is deleted.**
+- <br> **2. hostPath** - hostPath is node level storage (not for production).
+If node is deleted the hostpath data is deleted.
-> <br> **2. downwardAPI - A downwardAPI volume makes downward API data available to applications.
-Within the volume, you can find the exposed data as read-only files in plain text format.**
+- <br> **2. downwardAPI** - A downwardAPI volume makes downward API data available to applications.
+Within the volume, you can find the exposed data as read-only files in plain text format.

 > [!important]